JavierParada/hugo-documentation-theme/content/docs/chapter1/data-gaps.md

 What are the data gaps in environmental indicators in the WDI?

-## 1. Greenhouse gases and pollution
+## 1. Air and Climate (Air Pollution, Climate Change, Greenhouse Gases)

 I have updated 12 indicators using data from [CAIT](https://www.climatewatchdata.org/ghg-emissions) until 2018.